True Beauty is Raw

 To this day, I remember what she did, and bless her inner beauty.
-That cold night and morning, she helped me see, that the beauty of life hides in togetherness, and that even in darkest moments you can be blessed by the light of other persons beauty.
-And this light is the reflection of the true world, that is out there, when we see the world through love.
+That cold night and morning, she helped me see, that the beauty of life may be found in togetherness, and that even in darkest moments you can be blessed by the light of other person’s beauty.
+And this light is the reflection of a true world, that is out there, when we see the world through love.

 On the dark south side of Chicago, in the shelter house for homeless, I found the rarest diamond of human beauty: compassion without expectation.

-I will forever keep that woman in my heart and than her for what she did.
+I will forever keep that woman in my heart and thank her for what she did.